THE NEW YORK STATE EDUCATION DEPARTMENT

 Candidates must have one year of permanent competitive or 55b/c service in a title M-2 or above deemed eligible for transfer under Section 52.6 of the Civil Service Law.

 This will be a permanent appointment.
 Promotions and transfers may change appointees’ negotiating unit.
 Applicants should be aware that changes in negotiating units may affect their salary, insurance and other benefits.
-Occasional travel is required.
 Filling of this position is contingent upon Division of Budget approval.

-Qualified candidates should send a resume and letter of interest by April 23, 2018 to firstname.lastname@example.org (email submissions are preferred).
+Applications will be accepted on an ongoing basis until a candidate is appointed.
+Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
 You must include the Box number (CFO-350/00707) of the position in the subject line of your email and/or cover letter to ensure receipt of your application.